Lindeman Island

-Most of the island is included in the Lindeman Islands National Park which also protects another 13 islands.
-There is also a resort and an airport on the island.
+Most of the island is included in the Lindeman Islands National Park, which also protects another 13 islands.
+There are also a resort and an airport on the island.
 Lindeman Island was created after a volcanic mountain range was drowned by rising sea levels.

 History

 The island was occupied by Aboriginal tribes, known generally as the Ngaro, until circa 1900, who used the area for fishing.
 It is unknown if they lived on the island permanently.
 An incident occurred on nearby Shaw Island between the local tribe and some Europeans in late August 1861.
 One aboriginal was shot dead and Henry Irving, a squatter from Broadsound, and Nicholas Millar, a sailor from Rockhampton, were bludgeoned to death.
 The Native Police officer at the logging camp of Eugene Fitzalan on Whitsunday Island was notified.
-A large punitive mission afterwards set out in two schooners under Lieut.
-Williams.
+A large punitive mission afterwards set out in two schooners under Lieutenant Williams.
 They destroyed the native camp and burnt or impounded all the canoes found.
 The aboriginals themselves apparently escaped into the mountainous terrain.
 They resisted later attempts to be relocated to the mainland.
 In 1905 Captain James Adderton took out a sheep grazing lease over the island and established facilities for shearing.
-In 1923 Angus Nicholson began a small lodge for visitors, although he did not build permanent accommodation until 1929.
-The Nicholsons had local Ngaro people working for them on the island.
+In 1923 Angus Nicolson began a small lodge for visitors, although he did not build permanent accommodation until 1929.
+The Nicolsons had local Ngaro people working for them on the island.
 Goats roamed wild and visitors were requested to shoot only for food.

-Before the end of WW2, Reg Ansett of Ansett Australia saw the potential of the area and began planning for air services.
+Before the end of World War II, Reg Ansett of Ansett Transport Industries saw the potential of the area and began planning for air services.
 Starting in 1952 Barrier Reef Airways began flying boat services to a number of islands including Lindeman.
-Ansett opened Proserpine or Whitsunday Coast Airport in 1957 to allow transfers to smaller island aircraft.
-The resort was sold to P&O shipping in 1974, who then sold the resort to Club Med in 1992.
+Ansett opened Whitsunday Coast Airport in 1957 to allow transfers to smaller island aircraft.
+The resort was sold to P&O in 1974.
+It was later sold to the State Government Insurance Office, who sold it in 1985 to East-West Airlines.
+In 1992 it was sold to Club Med.